opensumi/docs/docs/develop/module-apis/layout.en.md

   // setAbsoluteSize ensures that the total width of adjacent nodes remains unchanged resizeKeep?: boolean;
   dynamicTarget?: boolean;
-  // Control the use of sum of incoming dimensions as total dimensions or use dom dimensions useDomSize?: boolean;
+  // Control the use of incoming dimensions sum as total dimensions or use dom dimension useDomSize?: boolean;
 }